linarietuma/predictive_maintenance_project/README.md

 ![](img/predctions.png)

-The model achieved an accuracy of 98.5%.
+The model achieved an accuracy of 98.5% on the test data.
 The graphs above display the predicted and actual values of the test dataset.
 The model does not identify the `BROKEN` event but that's to be expected with only seven `BROKEN` instances in the whole dataset.
 However, the beginning of the `RECOVERING` phase matches near identically to the target data.
 The data were shifted by 10 minutes thus giving an accurate indication of machine failure 10 minutes in advance.

 To better evaluate the performance of the model additional performance metrics besides accuracy are considered.
 The confusion matrix suggests that all `NORMAL` instances were correctly classified, however almost a third of the `RECOVERING` instances where misclassified as `NORMAL`.
-This coincides with the predictions from the chart above where during the `RECOVERING` phase in the test data there's a dip.
+This coincides with the predictions from the chart above where during the `RECOVERING` phase in the test data there's a dip and the machine was predicted to operate normally despite still being in the `RECOVERING` phase.

 ![](img/conf_matrix.png)